How to paint a wooden house exterior

 Ensure you have all the necessary utensils, materials and paint products before starting the work.
 Include scaffolding or steady ladders for working safety and protection materials for covering the surroundings and those parts of the building that should not get dabs of paint.

-Checklist for a wooden house painting project
+Checklist for a wooden house painting project:

 • scaffolding and/or step ladder